ms/buildtogether.tech/thinking/index.md

     label it is excellent retrieval practice.

-One powerful finding in learning research is the <span g="hypercorrection_effect">hypercorrection effect</span>
-<cite>Metcalfe2016</cite>.
-Most people don't like to be told they're wrong, so
-it would be reasonable to assume that the more confident someone is in the answer they've given on a test, the harder it is to change their mind if they were actually wrong.
+One powerful finding in learning research is the <span g="hypercorrection_effect" i="hypercorrection effect">hypercorrection effect</span> <cite>Metcalfe2016</cite>.
+Most people don't like to be told they're wrong, so it would be reasonable to assume that the more confident someone is in the answer they've given on a test, the harder it is to change their mind if they were actually wrong.
 It turns out that the opposite is true: the more confident someone is that they were right, the more likely they are not to repeat the error if they are corrected.

-## Next Steps
+## Motivation

-Some of the most interesting work in software engineering today is coming from people studying how we think when we program, and how the ways we think should shape the tools we build. <cite>Johnson2020</cite> is one example: it reverse engineers the psychological foundations of user interface guidelines.
+One of the strongest predictors of whether or not a <span i="neurotypical">neurotypical</span> adult will learn something or not is whether they are <span i="intrinsic motivation">intrinsically motivated</span>
+to learn it, i.e., whether they're learning it to satisfy their own goals.
+If someone is <span i="extrinsic motivation">extrinsically motivated</span>---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick
+<cite>Wlodkowski2017</cite>.
+While motivation is deeply personal, these three
+factors influence most people:

+<span i="self-efficacy">Self-efficacy</span>.
+:   Also called self-determination, this is the degree to which you feel you are
+    in control of your own life.
+People don't enjoy being treated like robots;
+    anything the teacher does to put control back in their hands will increase engagement, and with it, learning.
+This is one of the reasons formative assessment works: if the teacher changes course to respond to students' answers, it shows students that they have some control over their lives.

+Utility.
+:   Students will learn more if they think the material is useful, but it has to
+    be useful to *them*.
+One reason to create <span i="learner persona">learner personas</span> like the ones in <span x="introduction"/> is to remind instructors of the second rule of teaching: "You are not your learners."
+    (The first is, "Be kind.")

+Community.
+:   Most people prefer to learn things that they can share with other people who
+    are also learning it.
+(I can only dream of inspiring the same enthusiasm for programming as I see in baseball forums and fan discussions of *Avatar:
+    The Last Airbender*.)

+What about <span i="demotivation">demotivation</span>?
+Again, it turns out that the same few things turn most people off:

+Unpredictability.
+:   If what you do seems to have no effect on the outcome, you soon learn to
+    stop trying.
+This is called <span i="learned helplessness">learned helplessness</span>, and anyone who has ever wrestled with an intermittent bug or a poorly-written grading rubric is familiar with it.

+Unfairness.
+:   If people believe that a game is rigged, they will all try less hard:
+    the people who are favored will know they can slack off, while everyone else will see less point in trying <cite>Wilkinson2011</cite>.

+Indifference.
+:   Most of us have had a teacher who didn't care whether we learned or not,
+    and that kind of apathy is infectious.

+These factors, both positive and negative, affect teams and team projects.
+You may not be able to control all of them, but whatever you *can* do will be repaid many times over.